Applications open each October for courses starting in the next academic year.

-Please use the agent portal to submit applications on behalf of your students.
-In the application system (if applying as a student) there is no field to add agent details and it is therefore vital that you submit the application via the agent portal.
-When logged in you will be able to access all the applications submitted by you or other agents in your office and see all the correspondence between the applicant and the University.
+When logged in, you will be able to access all the applications submitted by you or other agents in your office and see all the correspondence between you and the University.

-Please note: access to the agent portal is currently only available to contracted agents.
+Please note that access to the agent portal is currently only available to contracted agents.

-We recommend you read our portal guide before logging in to the system.
+We recommend you read our Taught Postgraduate Admissions Portal Guide For Agents (PDF) before logging into the system.

 Getting access to the agent portal

-If you havent already been set up on the portal, you can request access via this online form.
-When the form has been submitted we will validate the details and set you up on the system.
-You will then receive an email with an invitation code that you need to redeem in order to complete your registration.
-Please see the portal guide for further instructions.
+If you have not already been set up on the portal, you can request access by emailing email@example.com.
+Once we have validated your details we will send you an email with an invitation code that you need to redeem in order to complete your registration.
+Please see the Taught Postgraduate Admissions Portal Guide For Agents (PDF) for further instructions.

 It may take a few days for the invitation code to be sent to you.
 If you havent received it or the system tells you that the invitation code has expired or is invalid, please email firstname.lastname@example.org.

-Please note: your email address will be your username and it has to be unique; you cannot have several users with the same email address.
+Please note that your email address will be your username and it must be unique; you cannot have several users with the same email address.

 Access problems and changing your details